mvrzan/flex-dialpad-queue-list/README.md

 (more)
 ```

 Your functions will now be present in the Twilio Functions Console and be part of the "serverless" service.
-Copy the base URL from the function.
+If this is your first time deploying a serverless function, copy the base URL and update your Flex Plugin UI `.env` file.

 ## License